 Description: Stormwater management is an effective tool for protecting sensitive habitats such as our estuary and creeks.
-The Estuary Program will engage stakeholders on planning, data collection, and prioritization of stormwater projects that could be supported with BIL funding.
+The Estuary Program will engage stakeholders on planning, data collection, and prioritization of stormwater projects that could be supported with IIJA funding.
 Staff will also support further planning designs and/or permits for selected stormwater improvement project(s) in Los Osos, Morro Bay, or Camp SLO.

 Leads, Partners, and Roles: The Estuary Program would likely be the lead, working with potential partners such as City of Morro Bay, County of San Luis Obispo, Camp SLO, and community stakeholders.
+Potential tasks include project development, applying for grants, and implementing stormwater construction projects.